 - The MPCA requires the use of a lab data EDD, Lab_MN, for the submittal of lab data results.
 Please confirm that your lab has implemented the Lab_MN.

 - The MPCA provides the Field Data Template for entry and submittal of all field data.

 - Please visit the MPCA EQuIS website for more information.

-The Surface Water Data Template is no longer available for lab data submittals.
-Please use the Field Data Template to submit your field data on or before November 1.
+Use the Field Data Template to submit your field data on or before November 1.

 The MPCA's data management process supports the agency’s goal of timely and quality data storage.